jmwages/KnightsQuest-Remastered/README.md

 # KnightsQuest-Remastered
  by *Jean-Marc Wages*

-An updated version of a previous class project, remade code from scratch to improve it.
+An updated version of a previous class project, rewrote code from scratch to improve it.

 Run `main()` method in `KQApp` class to launch the game.